jsiddhi238/reservation/README.md

-//# reservation
+# reservation
-//It will include the railway reservation code
+It will include the railway reservation code